Remember Boris Johnson Saying "Glastonbury" In A Weird Way?

 When the politician criticised Jeremy Corbyn in the House Of Commons he gave a VERY posh way of saying the festival’s name.

-Boris Johnson has been criticising Jeremy Corbyn’s appearance at Glastonbury last weekend, but his point was lost somewhat in the strange way he pronounced the name of the festival.
+The Foreign Secretary had been criticising Jeremy Corbyn’s appearance at Glastonbury, but his point was lost somewhat in the strange way he pronounced the name of the festival.

-The Foreign Secretary was making a statement about the Leader Of The Opposition’s speech on the Pyramid Stage on Saturday, but he was mocked by fellow MPs after he pronounced the name of the festival “GLARST-onbury”.
+Johnson was making a statement about the Leader Of The Opposition’s speech on the Pyramid Stage on the Saturda of the 2017 festival, but he was mocked by fellow MPs after he pronounced the name of the festival “GLARST-onbury”.

 He started by saying: “When, this weekend, the BBC broadcast Glastonbury around the world…”